Support-pp/Avatar-API/README.md

 # Legal
 This is a small micro service from the magiccoder organisation.
 We use the same for our project, to generate your avatar.
-This micro service is Open Source.
+This micro service is open source.
 And you can use that without any copyright.